yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 but this is not necessary for the next and final step: overlay the label to the original image!

-# Overlay labels to original image
+# Overlay labels to the original image

-Results can be over layed with the original image.
+Results can be overlayed with the original image.

 > <hands-on-title>Segment image</hands-on-title>
 >